Standard & Custom Rotary Unions

 - Media Types

 DSTI rotary unions (rotary joints) reliably seal and transfer fluid such as water, air, hydraulic oil, coolant, steam, and other media types from stationary sources to rotating parts.

-Our rotary union products are used across a wide range of industries including factory automation, heavy equipment, machine tool, packaging, medical, oil and gas, defense, and aerospace.
+As a leading rotary union manufacturer, our products are used across a wide range of industries including factory automation, heavy equipment, machine tool, packaging, medical, oil and gas, defense, and aerospace.

-We offer standard rotary union product lines grouped by function and feature exclusive sealing technology selected for compatibility to each application’s operating pressure, temperature, speed, media, and required service life.
+We offer standard rotary union product lines grouped by function and feature exclusive rotary union seals selected for compatibility to each application’s operating pressure, temperature, speed, media, and required service life.

 If our inventory of standard products isn’t a fit for your project, we can provide a custom-tailored rotary union solution designed to meet your exact application’s requirements for operating performance, cost, and delivery - in fact, it's what we do best!
 Our fluid sealing experts will assist with a solution that meets your needs, which may include making modifications to a standard product, providing improvement recommendations to an existing design, or developing a new prototype to your exact project’s specifications.

 A rotary union (or swivel joint) is a device used to transfer fluid under pressure or vacuum from a stationary inlet to a rotating outlet, preserving and isolating the fluid connection.
 Learn more about What is a Rotary Union?

 Proper selection of a rotary union solution requires details about your application's operating parameters including pressure, speed, media type(s), number of flow passages (channels), and connection size(s) / type(s).
 A good place to start your search is with our Standard Rotary Unions.
 If you are confident that a custom / modified solution is most likely required or need assistance in your selection, contact us to Get Started.
 Our experts are here for you.